Read This First

 Prompt 2: Provide an example of an experimental design in which orthogonality (causal independence) can be robustly established.

-The section turns on The Gold Standard for Orthogonality.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep The Gold Standard for Orthogonality in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The anchors here are The Gold Standard for Orthogonality, Conclusion, and Double-Blind Placebo-Controlled Trial with Randomization: The Gold Standard for Orthogonality.
-They show what is being tested, where the strain appears, and what changes in judgment once the example is taken seriously.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Read the section through The Gold Standard for Orthogonality, Conclusion, and Double-Blind Placebo-Controlled Trial with Randomization: The Gold Standard for Orthogonality.
+Together they show what is being tested, where the strain appears, and what changes once the example is taken seriously.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Objective